 Appointments should be made at least one day in advance by phone or by coming to the Academic Advising Center.

-Each first year student in A&S has an academic advisor, who is either a faculty member or a senior administrator who works under the aegis of the Academic Advising Center.
-In so far as possible, students and advisors are matched according to intellectual and personal interests.
+Each first-year student in A&S has an academic advisor who is either a faculty member or a senior administrator who works under the aegis of the Academic Advising Center.
+When possible, students and advisors are matched according to intellectual and personal interests.
 If you are enrolled in a Cornerstone Topic Seminar, Courage to Know, or in a specially designated section of Perspectives or the First Year Writing Seminar, the course instructor will also be your advisor.